nodejs/node/doc/api/process.md

 <!-- YAML
 added: v4.8.0
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+Use `process.features.tls` instead.

 * {boolean}

 A boolean value that is `true` if the current Node.js build includes support for ALPN in TLS.

+In Node.js 11.0.0 and later versions, the OpenSSL dependencies feature unconditional ALPN support.
+This value is therefore identical to that of `process.features.tls`.

 ## `process.features.tls_ocsp`

 <!-- YAML
 added: v0.11.13
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+Use `process.features.tls` instead.

 * {boolean}

 A boolean value that is `true` if the current Node.js build includes support for OCSP in TLS.

+In Node.js 11.0.0 and later versions, the OpenSSL dependencies feature unconditional OCSP support.
+This value is therefore identical to that of `process.features.tls`.

 ## `process.features.tls_sni`

 <!-- YAML
 added: v0.5.3
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+Use `process.features.tls` instead.

 * {boolean}

 A boolean value that is `true` if the current Node.js build includes support for SNI in TLS.

+In Node.js 11.0.0 and later versions, the OpenSSL dependencies feature unconditional SNI support.
+This value is therefore identical to that of `process.features.tls`.

 ## `process.features.typescript`